rwieruch/blog_robinwieruch_content/blog/react-redux-tutorial/index.md

     };
     const action = doAddStories(stories);

-    expect(action).toEqual(expectedAction);;
+    expect(action).toEqual(expectedAction);
   });
 });
 ```

 As you can see, testing reducers, selectors and action creators always follow a similar pattern.
 Due to the functions being pure functions, you can focus on the input and output of these functions.
 In the previous examples all three test cases were strictly decoupled.
-However, you could also decide to import your action creator in your reducer test avoid creating a hard coded action.
+However, you could also decide to import your action creator in your reducer test to avoid creating a hard coded action.
 You can find this section of the tutorial in [the GitHub repository](https://github.com/rwieruch/react-redux-hackernews/tree/d1fcb31b7a1b1602069718941844d08c21583607).

 <Divider />